markmoxon/elite-source-code-bbc-micro-disc/README.md

 The annotated source files in the `flicker-free` branch contain both the original Acornsoft code and all of the modifications for flicker-free Elite, so you can look through the source to see exactly what's changed.
 Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the flicker-free binaries, while still containing details of all the modifications.
 You can find all the diffs by searching the sources for `Mod:`.

+The repository also includes a variant that incorporates both the flicker-free ship-drawing routines and a fix for planets so they no longer flicker, though this version only works when running on a BBC Master.
+The flicker-free code is in a separate branch called `bbc-master-flicker-free`.

 For more information on flicker-free Elite, see the [hacks section of the accompanying website](https://www.bbcelite.com/hacks/flicker-free_elite.html).

 ## BBC Micro Elite with music